 With the world panicking about the spread of coronavirus and minimising physical contact in order to limit the spread of infection, we as an agency were noticing how uncomfortable people were when meeting each other.
 The news and social feeds showed us that world leaders, politicians, royals and celebrities were also struggling with the awkwardness of these encounters.
 We ourselves had quite a few ‘awks’ moments with clients and friends, where we found ourselves practically dancing around each other as we flapped between handshakes and elbow bumps.

-Acknowledging that as the virus spread rapidly, so did the sense of social awkwardness, behaviour confusion and disease anxiety that came with each new meeting, we decided to sit down as a creative team to come up with a way to use design to try and solve the problem.
+We identified that as Coronavirus was spreading rapidly, so was the sense of social awkwardness, behaviour confusion and disease anxiety that came with each new meeting.
+In response we sat down as a creative team to come up with a way to utilise our in-house design and strategic skills to try and solve the problem at-hand.

 We concluded that the answer was a simple one.
-Creation of a range of badges, in multiple colours, with various messages, designed to make it easy for the person wearing it to silently and immediately communicate to everyone they meet, just how they are happy to greet and be greeted – thereby instantly eliminating the awkwardness.
-We also took the decision to donate 100% of all the profits to Age UK and the British Red Cross, two amazing charities that are right on the front line in dealing with coronavirus.
+Creation of a range of 14 pin button badges, in multiple colours, with various messages, designed to make it easy for the person wearing it to silently and immediately communicate to everyone they met, just how they were happy to greet and be greeted – thereby instantly eliminating the sense of awkwardness.
+Badges had messages on such as ‘Handshakes cancelled’, ‘No handshakes please’, ‘Fist bumps welcome’, ‘I’m hands free’ and ‘Let’s kickshake’.

-In an all-agency three day sprint, the entire Creative Clinic team successfully came together to conceive the idea, create all the designs, get button badges produced, build an e-commerce website (stoptheawks.com) and launch across several social channels (as well as share the idea with national press and broadcast media).
+In an all-agency three-day sprint, the entire Creative Clinic team successfully came together to conceive the idea, create all the designs, get 30mm metal pin button badges produced, build an e-commerce website (stoptheawks.com) and launch across several social channels (as well as share the idea with national press and broadcast media).